What do You Do?

 We are at a networking event; you come up to me smiling and ask me what I do.
 I immediately make an excuse and spend the rest of the time in the toilets.
 This is how much I loathe this question.

 I’m a polymath for sure, I love doing lots of things and my knowledge and learning is wide and far-reaching.
-Essentially I investigate, de-tangle and make sense of behaviour, identity and stories so that people can make smarter and wiser choices and decisions.
+Essentially, I investigate, de-tangle and make sense of behaviour, identity and stories so that people can make smarter and wiser choices and decisions, always with a dash of creativity and innovation.